gandis0713/webgpu-rs/README.md

 Introduction
 ============

-webgpu-rs is an open source for implementing basic examples such as 3D Rendering, Image Processing, Light Effect, etc on webgpu-rs.
-It started to study and easily apply to a blog or web site.
+webgpu-rs is an open source for implementing basic examples such as 3D Rendering, Image Processing, Light Effect, etc using rust and WebGPU.

 Requirements